What's In A Name

 Getting Your Act Together

-If you want to patronize any of the Walt Disney World Resort full-service restaurants, buffets, character meals, or dinner shows, you should make Advance Reservations.
+If you want to patronize any of the Walt Disney World Resort full-service restaurants, buffets, character meals, or dinner shows, you should make Advance Reservations (up to 180 days in advance) by calling 407-WDW-DINE or online.

-For most full-service restaurants, buffets, and character meals, you can make Advance Reservations 30 to 90 days ahead of time.
+For most full-service restaurants, buffets, and character meals, there will be sufficient availability to make Advance Reservations 30 to 90 days ahead of time.
 If you fail to make Advance Reservations before you leave home, or if you want to make your dining decisions spontaneously while at Walt Disney World, your chances of getting a table at the restaurants of your choice aren't the best, especially during the hours when most folks prefer to eat dinner.

 If you visit Walt Disney World during a very busy time of year, it's to your advantage to make Advance Reservations before you leave home, as this Houston couple attests: